Sluveek/Tic-tac-toe-game-for-two-players/README.md

 # Tic-tac-toe for Two Players
 ## Introduction

 This is a command-line implementation of the classic Tic-tac-toe game designed for two players.
 The players take turns marking their symbols ('X' or 'O') on a 3x3 grid, aiming to get three of their symbols in a horizontal, vertical, or diagonal row.
-The game continues until one player wins or the board is filled
+The game continues until one player wins or the board is filled.

 ## Site Goals